Make sure the puppies get warm and dry

 Our program, combined with the bio-Sensor program has proven very successful in developing

-and more dogs of all breeds, have been having sensitivity to poultry and or diets with grain.
+We could not ignore that more dogs of all breeds, have been having reactions and issues on kibble.

-Since starting on these foods our pups have not had loose stools and their bladders have been healthier.
+Since starting on RAW our pups have not had loose stools, healthy GI's

-We can't deny all the amazing reviews of these two quality food products.
+We can't deny all the amazing results of being on RAW.